 January - Art Korkuchanskiy - Ownership

 No-Name Papers: If your child is sure he/she turned in an assignment and it is labeled as "msg" (missing) in the gradebook, please remind him/her to check and see if it is included on the No-Name board.
-No-Name papers that are not claimed are thrown away at the end of each quarter.
-Papers that are claimed will be entered into the grade book without penalty.
+At this time, I have a LOT of papers looking for their owners!

-Fast Facts: The 5th grade goal is for students to accurately complete 30 multiplication and division facts in one minute.
+Fast Facts: The 5th grade goal is for students to accurately complete 30 multiplication facts in one minute.
 This assessment will take place on the last school day of each month.
 Having fluency with basic facts is extremely important.
 I'm attaching a good website game for practice.
 Simply click HERE.

 Graded Work: Graded work folders are sent home each Friday.
 Please remove all papers, read your child's reflection, and sign, notifying me that you have seen and discussed the graded work with your child.
 Empty folders should come back to school with your child each Monday.

-Late Work: Late work is not accepted.
+Late Work: Late work (homework) is not accepted.
 Students are responsible for coming to school each day with their homework in order to receive credit.
-Absent work is not considered "late work" and students will continue to have the same number of days to make up the work as number of days they were absent.
+Absent work is not considered late, and students will have the same number of days to make up the work as number of days they were absent.

 Absent Work: Daily homework assignments for math and science are written on our classroom homework calendar.
-If a student is absent, he/she should look at the homework board and then record and complete the missed work.
+If a student is absent, it is their responsibility to look at the homework board to record and complete the missed work.
 If an assignment was passed out on that day (not already in the student's possession), I will be sure to give the student a copy of the missed assignment when they return.
 Typically, these pages will be hanging next to the homework board with the student's name.

 89-80 = B (exceeding standards)